kwasniew/hyperbook/manuscript/ch7.md

   };
 };
 ```
-The unsubscribe function removes a listener from the `EventSource` and closes the connection.
+The cleanup function removes a listener from the `EventSource` and closes the connection.
 `addEventListener` and `removeEventListener` need a reference to the same listener instance.
 Therefore, put the listener in a shared variable.
+But, how do you call the cleanup function?
+You don't.
+Hypeapp will call it for you.

 ## Controlling subscription status

-You will add a capability to enable/disable live updates through the UI, as shown in the following figure:
+It will be easier to understand the idea if we start with the UI first.
+Add a capability to enable/disable live updates through the checkbox, as shown in the following figure:

 ![Figure: Live Update control](images/liveupdate.png)